-Burlington-Lake Champlain-Distinguished men.
+Burlington-Lake Champlain-Distinguished Men.

-Burlington, June.
+Burlington.
+June.

-Of all the towns which I have seen, Burlington, in Vermont, is decidedly one of the most beautiful.
+Of all the towns which I have ever seen, Burlington in Vermont is decidedly one of the most beautiful.
 It stands on the shore of Lake Champlain, and from the water to its eastern extremity is a regular elevation, which rises to the height of some three hundred feet.
-Its streets are broad and regularly laid out; the generality of its buildings elegant, and its inhabitants well educated, refined and wealthy.
-My visit here is now about to close, and I cannot but follow the impulses of my heart, by giving my reader a brief account of its principal picturesque attractions, and some information concerning a few of its public men.
+Its streets are broad and regularly laid out, the generality of its buildings elegant, and its inhabitants well educated, refined, and wealthy.
+My visit here is now about to close, and I cannot but follow the impulses of my heart, by giving my reader a brief account of its principal picturesque attraction, and some information concerning a few of its public men.

 As a matter of course, my first subject is Lake Champlain.
 In approaching it from the south, and particularly from Horicon, one is apt to form a wrong opinion of its picturesque features; but you cannot pass through it without being lavish in its praise.
-It extends, in a straight line from south to north, somewhat over an hundred miles, and lies between the States of New York and Vermont.
-It is the gateway between the country on the St. Lawrence, and that on the Hudson, and it is, therefore, extensively navigated by vessels and steamboats.
+It extends, in a straight line from south to north, somewhat over a hundred miles, and lies between the States of Vermont and New York.
+It is the gateway between the country on the St. Lawrence and that on the Hudson, and it is therefore extensively navigated by vessels and steam-boats.
 It is surrounded with flourishing villages, whose population is generally made up of New Englanders and Canadians.
-Its width varies from half a mile to thirteen; but its waters are muddy, excepting in the vicinity of Burlington.
+Its width varies from half a mile to thirteen, but its waters are muddy, excepting in the vicinity of Burlington.
 Its islands are not numerous, but one of them, Grand Isle, is sufficiently large to support four villages.
-Its scenery may be denominated bold; on the west are the Adirondac Mountains, and at some distance on the east, the beautiful Green Mountains, whose glorious commanders are Mansfield Mountain and the Camel's Hump.
-Owing to the width of the lake at Burlington, and the beauty of the western mountains, the sunsets that are here visible, are exceedingly superb.
+Its scenery may be denominated bold; on the west are the Adirondac Mountains; and at some distance on the east, the beautiful Green Mountains, whose glorious commanders are Mansfield Mountain and the Camel's Hump.
+Owing to the width of the Lake at Burlington, and the beauty of the western mountains, the sunsets that are here visible, are exceedingly superb.

-The classic associations of this lake are uncommonly interesting.
-Here are the moss-covered ruins of Ticonderoga and Crown Point, whose present occupants are the snake, the lizard and toad.
-Leaden and iron balls, broken bayonets, and English flints have I picked up on their ramparts, which I cannot look upon without thinking of death-struggles and the horrible shout of war.
-And there, too, is Plattsburgh, in whose waters Commodore McDonough vindicated the honor of the Stars and Stripes of Freedom.
-As to the fishing of this lake, I have but a word to say.
-Excepting trout, almost every variety of fresh water fish is found here in abundance;
+The classic associations of this Lake are uncommonly interesting.
+Here are the moss-covered ruins of Ticonderoga and Crown Point, whose present occupants are the snake, the lizard, and toad.
+Leaden and iron balls, broken bayonets, and English flints, have I picked up on their ramparts, which I cannot look upon without thinking of death-struggles and the horrible shout of war.
+And there too is Plattsburg, in whose waters Commodore McDonough vindicated the honour of the Stars and Stripes of Freedom.